cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 # Real-Time License Plate Identification System

 This project is about a license plate identification system.
-On resource-constraint systems, running inferences may prove to be too computationally expensive or just plain impossible.
+On resource-constrained systems, running inferences may prove to be too computationally expensive or just plain impossible.
 That's why a solution is to run the ML in the cloud and have the local (embedded) system act as a client of these services.

 ![Imgur](https://i.imgur.com/jgkJB59.gif)